elbywan/cryomongo/README.md

 client = Mongo::Client.new("mongodb://address:port/database", options)
 # …or both.

-# Instantiate objects to interact with a specific database or a collection.
+# Instantiate objects to interact with a specific database or a collection…
 database   = client["database_name"]
 collection = database["collection_name"]
+# …or using `default_database` if the connection uri string contains a default auth database component ("/database").
+database   = client.default_database
+collection = database.not_nil!.collection["collection_name"]

 # The overwhelming majority of programs should use a single client and should not bother with closing clients.
 # Otherwise, to free the underlying resources a client must be manually closed.